How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Properties of XAI-Methods (Possibly) Relevant for their Legal Use

-\section{Properties of XAI-Methods (possibly) relevant for their legal use}
+\section{Properties of XAI-Methods (Possibly) Relevant for their Legal Use}

 To be able to formulate requirements for \ac{XAI} systems, a taxonomy of possibly necessary properties of such systems needs to be defined.
-In this work, we primarily rely on the 12 Co-properties introduced by \citet{Nauta2022}, which were derived from scientific literature published until the end of 2020.
-This comprehensive set of properties is described below.
-Additional to these \ac{XAI}-method specific properties, further ones are formulated in Section~\ref{ssec:process-properties} for the process in which \ac{XAI} is used.
-A short overview of the used properties can be found in Table~\ref{tab:properties} in the appendix.
+To date, multiple such taxonomies have been proposed, even prompting a “taxonomy of taxonomies” \cite{Speith.2022}.
+In this work, the taxonomy of \citet{Nauta2022} is used, as an explorative literature research rendered it the most complete and comprehensive.
+Additionally, the organization into 12 so-called “Co-Properties”, which were derived from scientific literature published until the end of 2020, lends itself to discuss legal requirements for \ac{XAI} methods and explanations, due to the properties being more specific than in other taxonomies.
+This set of properties is described below.
+Additional to these \ac{XAI} method specific properties, further ones are formulated in Section~\ref{ssec:process-properties} for the process in which \ac{XAI} is used.
+A short overview of the used properties can be found in Table~\ref{tab:properties}.